SAP-samples/teched2022-XP262/exercises/ex5/README.md

 7. To verify that the CAP application is now calling SAP S/4HANA OData APIs using the Private Link connection, you first need to create a new business partner.
 (The CAP application will react on the resulting message on SAP Event Mesh and calls the SAP S/4HANA OData APIs to receive the required data for the business partner ID as part of the received message.

    👉 Go the SAP S/4HANA system and create another business partner.
-Make sure to provide a First Name, Last Name (**\<STUDENT>**) and an Address, similarly to the business partners you have created in the previous steps and exercises.
+Make sure to provide a First Name, Last Name (**\<STUDENT>**) and an Address, similar to the business partners you have created in the previous steps and exercises.

    👉 Refresh the Kibana dashboard that is (hopefully) still open in a separate browser tab.
    ![Refresh the kibana results](./images/kibana_refresh.png)